 Before you try to learn carving you must make sure the tires on your bike are properly inflated.
 Under inflated tires are not safe.
 If you don’t know the PSI (Pounds per Square Inch) required for the type of tire on your rims, look at the side of the tire.
 The correct PSI is imprinted along with other information.

 Here are the key steps in carving a turn:

 1. If you are turning right you need your left foot down, and vice versa.

-2. The rider needs to put the majority of their weight on the foot that is down.
+2. You should put the majority of your weight on the foot that is down.